 The Mi-26 made its first flight in December 1977.
 The helicopter is used primarily by the air forces of Russia, India and Ukraine, and can transport up to 82 fully equipped troops or up to 20t of cargo.

-The helicopter is equipped with two D-136 turbo-shaft engines generating a power of 11,400hp each.
+The helicopter is equipped with two D-136 turbo-shaft engines, which generate 11,400hp each.
 It achieves a maximum flight range of 800km with main fuel tanks and can fly at a maximum altitude of 4,600m (15,091ft).

 The AH-64 Apache, considered as one of the most advanced multi-mission combat helicopters, is also one of the fastest military helicopters in the world.
-It can attain a maximum speed of 284km/h in hot day conditions.
+It can attain a maximum speed of 284km/h in hot climates.

-The US Army placed orders for over 600 AH-64Ds under multiple contracts and took delivery of the first Apache Longbow (radar equipped AH-64D) in 1997.
-The Apaches are also in service with the armed forces of Egypt, Greece, Israel, Japan, Korea, Kuwait, Saudi Arabia, Singapore, Netherlands, UAE, and the UK.
+The US Army took delivery of the first Apache Longbow (radar-equipped AH-64D) in 1997 and currently operates more than 800 AH-64s.
+The Apaches are also in service with the armed forces of Egypt, Greece, India, Israel, Japan, Korea, Kuwait, Saudi Arabia, Singapore, Netherlands, UAE, and the UK.

-The AW109 Light Utility Helicopter (LUH) with the capability to fly at a maximum speed of 282km/h stands among the world’s ten fastest military helicopters.
-The multi-mission capabilities of the AW109 LUH also made it one of the best-selling military helicopters in its class.
+A maximum flying speed of 282km/h makes the AW109 Light Utility Helicopter (LUH) one of the world’s fastest military helicopters.
+The multi-mission capabilities of the AW109 LUH also make it one of the best-selling military helicopters in its class.

-The power-plant includes two Turbomeca Arrius 2K2 engines that deliver a maximum continuous power of 454kW (609shp) each ensuring a rate of climb of 8.33m/sec to reach an altitude of 20,000ft.
+The power-plant includes two Turbomeca Arrius 2K2 engines that deliver a maximum continuous power of 454kW (609shp) each, ensuring a rate of climb of 8.33m/s to reach an altitude of 20,000ft.
 The maximum range of the helicopter is 926km.